Ryan McCormick

-Ryan McCormick (born November 7, 1991) is an American professional golfer who currently plays on the PGA Tour.
+Ryan McCormick (born November 7, 1991) is an American professional golfer who currently plays on the Korn Ferry Tour.

 Early life and career

 Raised in Middletown Township, New Jersey, McCormick attended Mater Dei High School, where he was captain of the school's golf team all four years.

 McCormick competed for the St. John's Red Storm in college, winning Big East Conference team and individual titles in 2014.

 Professional career

 McCormick finished 27th in the Korn Ferry Tour points list for the 2023 season to earn status for the 2024 PGA Tour season.

 Personal life

 McCormick is an avid video game player and uses the PGA Tour 2K Series to create and scout courses he is playing.